jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 2. Extract it

-3. run npm install in the extracted folder
+3. run `$npm install`/`$yarn install` in the extracted folder

-4. Run npm start to start the development server.
+4. Run `$npm start` to start the development server.

 ___
 ## 30. Analyzing a Standard React Project
-Now lets'take a look at the project we have
+Now let's take a look at the project we have
 In the src folder is where most of our time/react code will be spent

 If you are using the same starting point as the last lecture then you will see 2 js files and 1 css file